Toward a Deeper Understanding: RetNet Viewed through Convolution: Abstract

 \section{Abstract}

 The success of Vision Transformer (ViT) has been widely reported on a wide range of image recognition tasks.
-The merit of ViT over CNN has been largely attributed to large training datasets or auxiliary pre-training.
-Without pre-training, the performance of ViT on small datasets is limited because the global self-attention has limited capacity in local modeling.
-Towards boosting ViT on small datasets without pre-training, this work improves its local modeling by applying a weight mask on the original self-attention matrix.
+ViT can learn global dependencies superior to CNN, yet CNN's inherent locality can substitute for expensive training resources.
+Recently, the outstanding performance of RetNet in the field of language modeling has garnered attention, surpassing that of the Transformer with explicit local modeling, shifting researchers' focus towards Transformers in the CV field.
+This paper investigates the effectiveness of RetNet from a CNN perspective and presents a variant of RetNet tailored to the visual domain.
+Similar to RetNet we improves ViT's local modeling by applying a weight mask on the original self-attention matrix.
 A straightforward way to locally adapt the self-attention matrix can be realized by an element-wise learnable weight mask (ELM), for which our preliminary results show promising results.
 However, the element-wise simple learnable weight mask not only induces a non-trivial additional parameter overhead but also increases the optimization complexity.
 To this end, this work proposes a novel Gaussian mixture mask (GMM) in which one mask only has two learnable parameters and it can be conveniently used in any ViT variants whose attention mechanism allows the use of masks.
 Experimental results on multiple small datasets demonstrate that the effectiveness of our proposed Gaussian mask for boosting ViTs for free (almost zero additional parameter or computation cost).
-Our code will be publicly available at \href{https://github.com/CatworldLee/Gaussian-Mixture-Mask-Attention}{https://github.com/CatworldLee/Gaussian-Mixture-Mask-Attention}.
+Our code can be publicly available at \href{https://github.com/CatworldLee/Gaussian-Mixture-Mask-Attention}{https://github.com/CatworldLee/Gaussian-Mixture-Mask-Attention}.